-If the deceased person was the sole owner of the property and was either resident at the time of death or the property was vacant (no one was living there) then the property will be exempt from council tax from the date of death until 6 months after the date of probate or the letters of administration are granted.
+If the deceased was the only owner of the property and was either living there at the time of death or the property was empty then it will be exempt from Council Tax from the date of death until six months after the date of probate or the letters of administration are granted.
 You will need to apply for this exemption.

-If the property is sold, a tenancy granted or anybody moves into the property during this exemption period, the exemption will automatically end.
+If the property is sold, a tenancy is granted or anyone moves into the property during this exemption period the exemption will automatically end.

-Where the deceased was a joint owner/tenant of a property at the date of death the joint owner/tenant falls liable for the council tax from the date of death.
+Where the deceased was a joint owner/tenant of a property at the date of death then the joint owner/tenant falls liable for the Council Tax from the date of death.

 If the deceased lived with you

-If the deceased person lived with you, you may be entitled to a reduction in your Council Tax.
-If you are now the sole adult you will be entitled to a 25% single resident discount, unless you also qualify for another discount / exemption, in which case this figure may increase to 50%, or become a complete exemption.
+If the deceased person lived with you then you may be entitled to a reduction in your Council Tax.
+If you are now the only adult you will be entitled to a 25% single resident discount unless you also qualify for another discount or exemption.